vvh24/user_management/documentation_api.md

 ### Reflection on Implementation

 #### Learnings
 Implementing the User Search and Filtering feature provided valuable insights into database optimization and the practical application of full-text search using PostgreSQL.
 It also highlighted the importance of maintaining clean and reusable code in service methods, as well as the significance of API documentation for usability.
-For this project, the helped of ChatGPT was a plus since it helped me going through every error, I encountered during the way and helped me not only solved it, but understand why I was doing what I did, the importance behind it, and also being more aware of the changes I was making in order for the feature implemented (user search and filtering) to work.
+For this project, the helped of class documentation and ChatGPT was a plus since it helped me going through every error, I encountered during the way and helped me not only solved it, but understand why I was doing what I did, the importance behind it, and also being more aware of the changes I was making in order for the feature implemented (user search and filtering) to work.

 #### Challenges and Solutions
 1. **Database Migration Errors**: The `users` table was initially missing, causing test failures.
 This was resolved by verifying migrations and re-applying them correctly.